North Carolina Laws and Incentives

 A person who uses electric vehicle supply equipment to resell electricity to the public for the purposes of fueling an electric vehicle is not considered a public utility.

 Zero Emission Vehicle (ZEV) Requirements

 State-owned vehicle fleets must prioritize ZEVs in the purchase or lease of new vehicles and use ZEVs for agency travel when feasible.
+Cabinet agencies must prioritize ZEVs in the purchase or lease of new medium- and heavy-duty (MHD) vehicles with a gross vehicle weight rating greater than 8,500 pounds.
 The Department of Administration (Department) developed the North Carolina Motor Fleet ZEV Plan (Plan).
 The Plan identifies the types of trips for which ZEV-use is feasible, recommends infrastructure necessary to support ZEV use, and develops ZEV procurement options and strategies.
 The Department provides information about each agency’s ZEV acquisitions and miles driven by vehicle type annually.
 For more information, see the Department’s Climate Change & Clean Energy: Plans & Progress website.

 Medium- and Heavy-Duty (MHD) Zero Emission Vehicle (ZEV) Deployment Support